Saw-whet Owl Banding

 The Science of Saw-whets

-In the fall of 2022, the Harris Center began banding saw-whet owls on SuperSanctuary lands, as part of an international research effort (Project Owlnet) to better understand the fall migration of this charismatic bird of prey.
+Since the fall of 2022, the Harris Center has been banding saw-whet owls on SuperSanctuary lands as part of an international research effort (Project Owlnet) to better understand the fall migration of this charismatic bird of prey.
 Banding is one of the best tools we have for monitoring changes in saw-whet populations and migration patterns over time, and for identifying critical migration routes and overwintering habitat.
 Although saw-whet owl banding stations exist in Maine, Vermont, and Massachusetts, ours is the only one in New Hampshire at this time.

 This project is made possible with support from the Harris Center’s 50th Anniversary Fund.